Grand Canyon Supergroup: Geology

 The Grand Canyon Supergroup uncomformably overlies the Vishnu Basement Rocks but was never subjected to metamorphism.
 The units of the Supergroup were faulted and then tilted from 10 to 15 degrees.

 A section of the Unkar Group members is visible north of Grand Canyon Village, on the South Rim; specifically at the intersection of the Bright Angel Fault and the Grandview–Phantom Fault (which cuts through Phantom Creek), on the North Rim (at the north side of Granite Gorge).

 The majority of the Grand Canyon Supergroup geologic members are found in the south and southwest stretch of the Colorado River starting from Marble Canyon, traverses the southeast perimeter of the Kaibab Plateau, and flows northeasterly entering Granite Gorge and regions of the Vishnu Basement Rocks.
 Here, the river leaves the last of the Unkar Group's lower-unit members behind.
 Other sections of the Unkar Group reappear downstream due to the general faulting of the Grand Canyon.

-The units of the Grand Canyon Supergroup (1250 Ma to 700 Ma):
+The units of the Grand Canyon Supergroup in increasing age: